-Today as we recognize the World Day against Trafficking in Persons, we draw your attention to the nearly 21 million women, children and men worldwide who are victims of human trafficking for labor and sexual exploitation.
+Today as we recognize the World Day against Trafficking in Persons, we highlight that the nearly 21 million women, children and men worldwide who are victims of human trafficking for labor and sexual exploitation.
 In Africa, these numbers are even more staggering with 3.7 million Africans who are victims of exploitation through human trafficking, accounting for 18% of the global total.

 USADF is one of the few U.S. government agencies able to work in Somalia and Somaliland.
 Our partners, the Somaliland Health and Social Care Organization (SOHASCO), improve the lives of vulnerable youth and internally displaced persons.
 As a non-governmental organization started by youth from Hargiesa, Somaliland in 2007, they have created vocational training programs, assistance for internally displaced persons, and apprenticeships for people vulnerable to and escaping from forced labor.
 With a mere $7,038, SOHASCO focuses their intervention in skill development trainings, HIV/AIDS programs, and countering human trafficking projects.